menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Westfield is generally considered to be a blue-collar town.
-45.50% of the Westfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Westfield is a village of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Westfield who work in office and administrative support (10.81%), sales jobs (8.11%), and architecture and engineering (6.76%).
+Westfield is a blue-collar town, with 42.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Westfield is a village of sales and office workers, construction workers and builders, and managers.
+There are especially a lot of people living in Westfield who work in sales jobs (11.36%), office and administrative support (10.23%), and management occupations (6.82%).

 Setting & Lifestyle